lanl/tardigrade-error-tools/docs/user.rst

 Quick Start
 ***********

-Two methods currently exist for error handling within the error_tools library.
+Two methods currently exist for error handling within the tardigrade_error_tools library.
 The first is the construction of linked lists which can be used to unwind errors to the root cause and the second, which is the path going forward, are macros which enable systematic catching of exceptions such that a stack trace can be generated.
 This second method is believed to be more general than the